Man charged with killing 3 in Wisconsin tavern shooting

 The judge set Vinson’s next hearing for May 5.

 Somers is about 30 miles (50 kilometers) south of Milwaukee, not far from the Illinois-Wisconsin border.
-It’s about 6 miles (9.6 kilometers) southeast of Kenosha, which saw unrest last summer after a white police officer shot Jacob Blake, who is Black, during a domestic dispute.
+It’s about 6 miles (9.6 kilometers) northwest of Kenosha, which saw unrest last summer after a white police officer shot Jacob Blake, who is Black, during a domestic dispute.
 Prosecutors have charged Kyle Rittenhouse, a white 18-year-old from Antioch, Illinois, with killing two people during the protests.
 Rittenhouse has said he acted in self-defense.

 Associated Press writer Scott Bauer in Madison contributed to this report.

-Note: This story was first published on April 21.
-It was updated on April 22 to correct that Somers is northwest of Kenosha, not southeast of it.